 between the score as a whole and the individual note.
 This means that the event list can be traversed in a single pass.

 Each untied note, and each sequence of tied notes, converts to a single parametric MUSIC-N

 ramp statements, then contour segments from the score framework convert

 very readily into ramps; otherwise, parameter values are dereferenced using the access path illustrated in Figure 2.

 The starting times and durations employed in

 note statements are absolute times

 expressed in seconds.
-The converter keeps track of two variables: the current relative time in quarter notes
+The converter keeps track of two variables: the current relative time in whole notes

 and the current absolute time.
 As it proceeds from one event to the next, the converter determines how much

 relative time has elapsed between events.
 The tempo mapping is then used to convert this time interval from